Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 ### Content Standards
 We strive to provide:
-- **High-Quality Questions:** Modeled after official SAT format and content
+- **High-Quality Questions:** Modeled after official standardized test format and content
 - **Accurate Explanations:** Detailed solutions and learning guidance
-- **Current Standards:** Updated to reflect current SAT requirements
+- **Current Standards:** Updated to reflect current standardized test requirements
 - **Comprehensive Coverage:** All tested topics and skill areas

 ### No Guarantee of Accuracy